The Incredibles: Plot

 During the glory days of superheroes, Bob Parr (alias Mr. Incredible) thwarts a civilian's attempted suicide by tackling him through a skyscraper window.
 Bob discovers supervillain Bomb Voyage robbing the building, but is interrupted by his devoted fanboy Buddy Pine, who wants to be his sidekick.
 Bob rejects Buddy, and Voyage clips a bomb onto Buddy's cape.
 Bob gets the bomb off, but it destroys an elevated train track, forcing Bob to stop an oncoming train.
 After his wedding with Helen (alias Elastigirl), Bob is sued for collateral damage by the suicidal civilian and the injured train passengers.
-Similar lawsuits create negative public image on superheroes, and the government initiates the Superhero Relocation Program, banning "supers" from using their powers in public and forcing them into hiding in exchange for their not behind held responsible for such collateral damages.
+Similar lawsuits create a negative public image of superheroes, and the government initiates the Superhero Relocation Program, banning "supers" from using their powers in public and forcing them into hiding.

 Fifteen years later, Bob lives with Helen and their children, Violet, Dash, and baby Jack-Jack, in a quiet suburb of Metroville.
 Bob misses his superhero days and resents his mundane job as a claims adjuster, moonlighting as a vigilante with his friend Lucius Best (alias Frozone).

-One day, Bob injures his supervisor Gilbert Huph after being prevented from stopping a mugging, and is consequently dismissed.
+One day, a frustrated Bob injures his supervisor Gilbert Huph after being prevented from stopping a mugging, and is consequently dismissed.
 That evening, a woman named Mirage secretly offers Bob a mission to subdue a giant "Omnidroid" robot loose on the island of Nomanisan.
 Bob succeeds by tricking the machine into ripping out its own power source.
 Rejuvenated by the action and higher pay, Bob trains to get back into shape, and asks superhero costume designer Edna Mode to fix a tear in his old suit.
 Incorrectly assuming that Helen knows of Bob's new job, Edna makes new suits for the entire family.